4 minute read

 - Future discounts for services or appointments booked on the day

-No matter what you offer, Christmas shopping deals are a great way to attract new customers and maintain your trusted and positive relationships with existing ones.
+No matter what you offer, holiday shopping deals are a great way to attract new customers and maintain your trusted and positive relationship with existing ones.

 4. Identify your best promotional channels

-For every company that attracts customers through million-pound advertising campaigns, there's a small business that draws them in with a local digital marketing campaign.
+For every company that attracts customers through million-dollar advertising campaigns, there's a small business that draws them in with a local digital marketing campaign.

 First, make sure your Google My Business page is up-to-date with your hours, location, and contact information.
 Google can increase your visibility from searches that reference your business name, product or service, or even “near me" results.
 You can also get discovered more frequently by setting up local search ads.

 And don't forget about social media.
-Make sure you're actively engaging with your customers on your key social media channels well ahead of the Christmas season.
+Make sure you're actively engaging with your customers on your key social media channels well ahead of the holiday season.

 Of course, there's always a direct line of communication to your established customers through your email marketing list.
-Put together a campaign in the lead-up to Christmas and promote your deals and discounts to drive foot traffic on the day.
+Put together a campaign in the lead-up to the holidays and promote your holiday deals and discounts to drive foot traffic on the day.

-In addition to digital channels, you can also draw in passersby with chalkboard pavement signs, seasonal decorations, and window displays that promote the Christmas spirit.
+In addition to digital channels, you can also draw in passersby with chalkboard sidewalk signs, seasonal decorations, and window displays that reflect the holiday spirit.

 5. Stock up on gift cards

-Whether you act on one tip or all five, make the most of this Christmas shopping season.
+Whether you act on one tip or all five, make the most of this holiday shopping season.
 Be proactive and drive the communal rush through your doors with smart marketing that engages customers before, during, and after the sale—online, in store, or both.
 Let us help you prepare with our full suite of customer engagement capabilities that can help you drive sales and build long-term relationships.
-Christmas will be here before you know it.
+The holidays will be here before you know it.
 Will you be ready?